jwd83/vidshrink/README.md

 ## Troubleshooting

-### "SharedArrayBuffer is not defined" Error

-This is a browser security restriction.
-FFmpeg.wasm requires specific HTTP headers:
+### FFmpeg Loading on GitHub Pages

+**Good news**: The app now uses FFmpeg.wasm 0.10.1 which works on GitHub Pages without SharedArrayBuffer!

+- **First load**: May take 10-20 seconds to download FFmpeg core files
+- **Subsequent loads**: Should be faster due to browser caching
+- **No server required**: Works directly from GitHub Pages

+### Legacy SharedArrayBuffer Issues (0.11+)

+If using newer FFmpeg.wasm versions locally:

 1. **Use the included HTTP server**: Run `python server.py` and access via `http://localhost:8000`
-2. **Alternative servers**: Use any HTTP server that sets CORP/COOP headers
+2. **Alternative**: Use any HTTP server that sets CORP/COOP headers
-3. **Browser settings**: Some browsers allow disabling security features for local development

 ### FFmpeg Loading Issues